CodeYourFuture/CYF-Workshops/db-backup/readme.md

 - Check you've [split into a team for the Full Stack Project](https://curriculum.codeyourfuture.io/databases/product/prep/#setup-project-teams)
 - Clone your team's fork of the Full Stack Project Assessment repository to your local machine.
-- Locate the **⚙️ User story: Video recommendation listing** issue on the [Project Kanban board](https://github.com/orgs/CodeYourFuture/projects/169/views/2)
+- Locate the **User story: Video recommendation listing** issue on the [Project Kanban board](https://github.com/orgs/CodeYourFuture/projects/169/views/2)
 - From the **User story: Video recommendation listing** issue, locate the **Setup your local development environment** and **Setup your local database** issues
 - Have a code editor or terminal ready.